Biller.ca

 Can I cancel a CIBC e-Transfer?

-Yes, cancel through CIBC Online Banking or the CIBC Mobile Banking app, as long as the recipient has not deposited the funds.
+Yes, cancel through CIBC Online Banking or the CIBC Mobile Banking app before the recipient deposits.
+A $3.50 stop-transaction fee applies.